 High performance data

-[Parallel GPU-based parsing of JSON].
-JSON parsing remains a key bottleneck in many analytics workloads.
-This project investigates how to offload parsing to GPUs, implementing a prototype GPU-based JSON parser that can tokenize, structure, and materialize JSON data in parallel, and comparing it against state-of-the-art CPU parsers.
+[Parallel GPU-based data de-serialization].
+Data de-serialization (e.g. of JSON data) remains a key bottleneck in many analytics workloads.
+This project investigates how to offload parsing to GPUs, implementing a prototype GPU-based parser for a popular data format (e.g., JSON) that can tokenize, structure, and analyze data in parallel, and comparing it against state-of-the-art CPU-based parsers.

 [Adaptive SQL compilation in Apache Spark].
 Data processing systems such as Apache Spark perform runtime JIT compilation of SQL to machine code.
 Such compilation is typically static: once compiled, the code is never modified.
 In this project we want to instead explore “dynamic” compilation techniques in the context of Apache Spark SQL.
 Related work (1).

-[Learned JSON parsing].
+[JIT-based JSON parsing].
 JSON parsing libraries such as jackson do not make any assumptions on the actual structure of the JSON data being parsed.
 However, very often multiple JSON objects have a somehow “similar” structure.
-In this project we want to explore using Machine Learning models to speed up JSON data analytics.
-Specifically, we want to develop a JSON parsing library that “learns” the most-likely structure of the JSON data being parsed, and generates a JSON parser that is optimized for the predicted JSON data.
+In this project we want to explore using JIT compilation to speed up JSON data analytics.
+Specifically, we want to develop a JSON parsing library that “learns” the most-likely structure of the JSON data being parsed, and generates machine code that is optimized for the predicted JSON data.
 The expectation is that such “learned” JSON parser should be significantly faster than a general-purpose one.
 Related work (1).

 VMs and compilers